PoisotLab/ms_network_prediction/manuscript.md

 Open access databases, such as [GBIF](https://www.gbif.org/) (for biodiversity data), [NCBI](https://www.ncbi.nlm.nih.gov/) (for taxonomic and genomics data), [TreeBASE](https://www.treebase.org/treebase-web/home.html) (for phylogenetics data), [CESTE](https://icestes.github.io/) [@Jeliazkov2020GloDat] (for metacommunity ecology and species traits data), and [WorldClim](https://www.worldclim.org/data/bioclim.html) (for bioclimatic data) contain millions of data points that can be integrated to monitor and model biodiversity at the global scale.
 For species interactions data, at the moment [Mangal](https://mangal.io/#/) is the most comprehensive open database of published ecological networks [@Poisot2016ManMak], and [GloBI](https://www.globalbioticinteractions.org/about) is an extensive database of realized and potential species interactions [@Poelen2014GloBio].
 Developing standard practices in data integration and quality control [@Kissling2018BuiEss] and in next-generation biomonitoring [NGB; @Makiola2020KeyQue] would improve our ability to make reliable predictions of ecosystem properties (e.g.) on increasing spatial and temporal scales.
-The advancement of prediction techniques coupled with a movement towards standardising data collection protocols (e.g. @Perez-Harguindeguy2013NewHan for plant functional traits) and metadata (e.g. [DarwinCore](https://www.tdwg.org)), which would facilitate interoperability and integration of datasets, as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for the prediction of networks in the coming years.
+The advancement of prediction techniques coupled with a movement towards standardising data collection protocols (e.g. @Perez-Harguindeguy2013NewHan for plant functional traits) and metadata (e.g. [DarwinCore](https://www.tdwg.org)), which would facilitate interoperability and integration of datasets, as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data usability in the coming years.

 ### Open Tools and Methods